Creating Automated Test Case

 Database Check Query Result

-Click the Assertions button to open the assertions pane.
-In the assertions pane, click Create dropdown button and select JSONEqual Assertion to create a JSONEqual assertion.
-Copy the JSON string from the JSON View to the Expected JSON field.
-Click the Verify button to verify the assertion, as shown below.
+Click the Assertions tab to open the assertions panel.
+In the assertions panel, click + Assertion dropdown button and select JSONEqual to create a JSONEqual assertion.
+Copy the JSON string from the test step invocation response to the Expected JSON field, and click the Verify button to verify the assertion, as shown below.

 Database Check Query Result and Assertion